Previous dayApril 25, 2026Next day

 29.5 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 23 km NW of Fishhook, Alaska at 20:25 UTC on April 25, 2026.
+A magnitude 2.4 seismic event took place 23 km NW of Fishhook, Alaska on April 25, 2026 at 20:25 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 29.5 km, the event was shallow crustal.
+The hypocenter lay at 29.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 61.898°, -149.535°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25

-On April 25, 2026, worldwide seismic activity registered a magnitude 3.0 earthquake 95 km SE of Akutan, Alaska at 20:23 UTC.
+April 25, 2026 brought a magnitude 2.9 earthquake 81 km SE of Akutan, Alaska, logged at 20:23 UTC.
 This event falls inside the aftershock decay of a nearby magnitude 5.5 earthquake that occurred about 12 hours earlier.
-At a depth of 23.9 km, the event was shallow crustal.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 53.487°N, -164.829°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.
+Geolocation places the event at 53.625°N, -164.874°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25